MicrosoftDocs/memdocs/memdocs/intune/apps/manage-microsoft-edge.md

 - [Android setting](app-configuration-policies-use-android.md#allow-only-configured-organization-accounts-in-multi-identity-apps)
 - [iOS setting](app-configuration-policies-use-ios.md#allow-only-configured-organization-accounts-in-multi-identity-apps)

 This configuration scenario only works with enrolled devices.
-However, any MDM provider is supported.
-If you are not using Microsoft Endpoint Manager, you need to consult with your MDM documentation on how to deploy these configuration keys.
+However, any UEM provider is supported.
+If you are not using Microsoft Endpoint Manager, you need to consult with your UEM documentation on how to deploy these configuration keys.

 ## General app configuration scenarios